 For Solaris 2.6 and 7, to make life easier, be sure to update your

-files were moved to "normal" system locations (/usr/sbin
+files were moved to "normal" system locations (/usr/sbin) so

 path updates are not necessary.